jbossdemocentral/integration-summitlab2018-fuse-amq/README.md

 ```
 {
-  "type":"accouncement",
+  type: 'announcement',
+  content: {
+    title: 'Tester',
-  "content": [{"this is the message for everyone!!"}]
+    text: 'This is the message for everyone!!'
+  }
 }
 ```